 Outsourced phone systems

 The benefits of virtual telephone systems and VoIP are hard to ignore.
-Advancements in technology have brought solutions previously reserved for large corporations to the masses.
+Advancements in technology have brought solutions previously reserved for large corporations to the masses, at competitive prices that are much lower than hardwired phone systems.

-The new breed of telephone systems has introduced a raft of advanced features which can speed up your business processes and increase customer satisfaction.
+Modern business telephone systems have a raft of advanced features which can speed up your business processes and increase customer satisfaction.
 They include:

 - Call forwarding and voicemail, enabling employees to forward calls onto one another and leave messages